D7039E-E7032E/Project-Report/README.md

 ## Introduction
 <p>
-Unknown subterranean areas hold a certain risk for humans to discover and survey.
-To minimize this risk one can apply the use of modern-day technology of robotics.
-By sending in a ground moving robot that scans the subterranean areas and then relays the scanned data back to a central station, it would allow workers to more safely traverse these previously unknown areas.
+    Unknown subterranean areas can be dangerous for humans to discover and survey.
+To minimize the dangers of an underground exploration project one can employ state of the art robotics.
+A central problem in underground exploration is the fact that navigating by satnav is, at best, unreliable.
+Simultaneous localization and mapping<sup>[1]</sup> (SLAM) aims to solve this problem by localizing an autonomous robot while building a map that is consistent with the environment.
+By deploying multiple robots, a map can be constructed in a more time-efficient manner.
+Multiple robots can explore an area more efficiently by sharing their knowledge.
+    This paper describes a SLAM based underground navigation, map merging using Hough peak matching<sup>[2]</sup>, a local navigation controller for ensuring optimal wall distance and integration of a camera in a simulated environment.
+Further improvements are also expanded upon.
-This is the base for the project, and the goal is to develop software that can be applied to existing ground moving robots.
-This software should allow the robots to collaborate and map unknown areas such as caves and tunnels.
-The team assigned to the project consisted of seven students from the Luleå University of Technology.
-Each student with a background in Computer Science, Electrical Engineering and Control theory.
-The project lasted for a span of 20 weeks, with weekly progress updates and meetings scheduled.
+    The team assigned to this project consisted of seven students from the Luleå University of Technology.
+Each student had a background in computer science or electrical engineering and control theory.
+The project was carried out over a span of 20 weeks.
+Weekly progress updates were presented for the students partaking in the course and group meetings were scheduled twice per week.
 </p>

 ## Provided Hardware and Software